genepattern/tfsites.AnalyzeDifferentialBinding/docs/v1/index.md

     - Number of the column containing the e-score in the second PBM file.
 (1-indexed, 1 is the first column)
 - **Label K-mers (comma-separated string)**
     - `Default = None`
-    - List of kmers to be labeled on the plot.
+    - Comma-separated list of kmers to be labeled on the plot.
 - **Scatter Alpha Threshold (float)**
     - `Default = 1`
     - Alpha threshold that sets the transparency for data points, to show where most data points are concentrated.